amirsojoodi/Manuals-and-Tutorials/Linux/Ignite/README.md

 git clone https://git-wip-us.apache.org/repos/asf/ignite
 ```

 It will take some time according to your network speed.
 Then you have to checkout to a stable version of the code.
-(Currently 2.6.0)
-And then create a simple branch.
+(Currently 2.6.0) Then create a simple branch.

 ```bash
 git checkout 2.6.0